 We make sure that your specific project is assigned to the right translator for the job.

 Our translators are university graduates, having specialised in various fields of study, among others including: law, finance, engineering, the arts, the humanities and communications.
 What’s more, many of them have also developed experience over the course of their careers, qualifying them as experts in their particular field.
 Your documents deserve – and get – nothing less than our full attention.
 Our translators analyse texts with cultural differences in mind, so that your translation can be understood perfectly by the audience it’s intended for.
 Our native speakers have the perfect feel for the subtleties of their language and the source language meaning that they get your message across perfectly, every time.
 The end result is a finished product of such high quality that it is nearly impossible to distinguish whether you’re holding the original or a translation in your hands.

 … and much more

-Foreign language typesetting includes desktop publishing in the foreign language with the respective foreign special characters.
+Foreign language typesetting involves desktop publishing in the foreign language using the foreign special characters relevant to the text.

 The price of a transcription is calculated based on audio minutes and is based on the following factors:

 In addition to providing you with a high-quality transcription, we also offer a package service that includes transcription + translation.
 This is an excellent way to guarantee the consistency of your translations.